 The regional airport is great, but we are used to MCO and direct international flights to Dubai, Reykjavik, and Dublin.
 We travel a lot so AVL adds time and layovers.

 You can drive to Charlotte, but you’ll still find yourself with an extra leg–and sometimes it’s cheaper to fly out of AVL.
 Newark is also one of our newer international options, but you have to fly there first.
+We have friends that drive to Atlanta, too.

 The Traffic & Congestion